Pitchnogle/cryptography/docs/atbash.md

 THE QUICK BROWN FOX JUMPS OVER THE LAZY DOG
 ```

-Since the Atbash cipher is just a pure letter substitution, there is effectively no difference between encoding or decoding.
-So, in the last example, the -d argument was not necessary.
+Since the Atbash cipher is just a pure letter substitution, there is effectively no difference between encoding and decoding.
+So, in the last example, the -d argument was unnecessary.

 ```
 $ ./atbash < ../data/quick_brown_fox.txt | ./atbash